 - completed registration form and applicable registration fee that can be paid online by clicking below button

 ACCEPTANCE AND REGISTRATION

 FOR CURRENT FAMILIES

-Each family must complete a registration form and return it to the school office by the posted due date with the non-refundable registration fee for each child.
+Each family must complete an online registration form along with the non-refundable registration fee for each child.

 Registration for current students is given first priority over new students.
 Kindergarten students who have siblings at PMA in grades 1-8 will be given first priority provided they are among the first fifty registrants during in-house enrollment period.
 Second priority will be given to children who attended the Preschool Program provided they are among the first fifty registrants during in-house enrollment period.
 Children presently enrolled in the PMA Kindergarten program who did not attend the Preschool Program will be given third priority, provided they are among the first fifty registrants during in-house enrollment period.
 All other students on a space availability basis.
 In-house registration takes place between December and the first week of January.
 Dates are announced each year.

 The following admissions guidelines apply to students transferring into PMA at any grade level.

 Parents or guardians of students seeking admission to PMA must present copies of the most recent report card, standardized test results, IEP’s, 504’s and other evidence of achievement from the last school attended.
 You may download a copy of a Transcript request form here.
 In addition, the Principal will interview prospective students (grades 2-8) and their parents to determine reasons for seeking admission.

 PMA, respecting the rights of all involved, retains its authority to refuse admittance to, or ask parents to withdraw, at any time, any student whose special needs cannot be met within the school setting, or whose presence would seriously impair the development of Christian education.
 The decision to accept a student is the responsibility of the Principal.
 Ordinarily, new students are accepted on a probationary basis of one semester.